Skip to main content

 Domain transfers happen without pausing DNS operations.
 You create a copy of the data from DNS hosting (legacy) in DNS hosting, and then delegate record management to the authoritative servers in DNS hosting.
 The migration can take up to 72 hours, during which time the records will continue to be served from the authoritative DNS hosting (legacy) servers.

-If a domain in DNS hosting (legacy) only has NS and SOA records, it will not be migrated to DNS hosting.
+If a domain in DNS hosting (legacy) has only NS and SOA records, it will not be migrated to DNS hosting.
 If you need to migrate such a domain, you need to add it through the control panel.

 You can transfer domains: